datajournalists/djspring17/README.md

 4. Math for Journalists using Excel: Sums, differences, percent change, sorting.
 Hands on class work.

 Homework:
-Statistics Exercise 1
+1. Statistics Exercise 1
-Story 1 reporting memo 1
+2. Story 1 reporting memo 1
-Read Chapter 4 "Spreadsheets, Part 2: More Math that Matters".
+3. Read Chapter 4 "Spreadsheets, Part 2: More Math that Matters".
 Pages 69 – 94.
 From “Computer-Assisted Reporting: A Practical Guide” by Brant Houston.
 Read Chapter 2: “A Newsroom math guide”.
-Pages 11 – 60 from “Numbers in the Newsroom:
-Using math and statistics in News”, by Sarah Cohen
+Pages 11 – 60 from “Numbers in the Newsroom: Using math and statistics in News”, by Sarah Cohen.
-.

 ### Week 4 (March 1)